Email or call for price.

 I was immediately swept right into Nan's story!
 Loved her compassion, grit and cleverness.
 The twists and turns in the engaging action egged me on.
 Charlie, the 'monster' changed my perception of the Golem forever.
 Auxier's characters and the Victorian scenes depicting cruelty to children will remain with me for a long time.
 A hopeful read that relates to our troubled times.

-- Jen K., City of Asylum Bookstore Manager
+- Jen K., City of Asylum Bookstore Assistant Manager